cbess/inventory-checkin/README.md

 ### Usage Scenario

-This web app will allow you to setup users which are either, admin or only authenticated.
+This web app will allow you to setup users which are either `admin` or only `authenticated`.
 However, the system works with three user types: `admin`, `authenticated`, and `anonymous`.

 Typical scenario (setup):